HatDuaa/Implementing-and-optimizing-the-forward-pass-of-a-convolutional-layer-using-CUDA/README.md

 - Weight matrix (kernel values) in constant memory.
 - ...

-To run this project, you just run "source code.ipynb" in google colab GPU.
+To run this project, you just run "main.ipynb" in google colab GPU.